 Months earlier, a mid-2018 typhoon flooded parts of Kurashiki which caused a massive dent to its tourism industry.
 Thank God, the Bikan Historical Quarter was spared but many people had the wrong idea that this was damaged.
 I hope that when you read this post, you will want to visit this charming, picturesque canal town teeming with culture, heritage, art, food, food, architecture, and… Instagrammable sights to appreciate! 🙂

-In honor of the bird who perfectly entered my phone lens view just when I captured a shot of the boat (as appears on this post’s cover photo), I want to reflect on this verse:
+In honor of the bird who perfectly entered my phone lens view just when I captured a shot of the boat (left side of boat), I want to reflect on this verse about not worrying: